A film screening brings community members together in a comfortable and relaxing atmosphere to tackle a conversation that is often silenced.

 - Religious Institutions

-Screen NO LETTING GO for groups of any size.
+Host a film screening of NO LETTING GO for groups of any size.
 Our team can help you with everything you need for a successful screening, including the appropriate license, a copy of the film (to keep), digital promotional materials.
 Custom materials can also be made to address particular audiences.